jintonic/mad/README.md

 #####Concept
 It stores properties of isotopes, elements and materials for various purposes.
-But it is not meant to be used for visualization or simulation.
+But it is not meant to be used for visualization or simulation, which can be done using ROOT or Geant4.

 All classes are nested in a namespace called ```MAD```.